 If you’re at someone's home, it is polite to excuse yourself and smoke outside.

 Social functions such as barbeques (BBQs), dinners or parties are common and can be held in private homes, parks and restaurants.

 BYO means 'bring your own' drinks or your own meat for a BBQ and will be indicated with the invitation.

-When dining with a group in a restaurant it is usual for the cost to be split equally between the group.
+When dining with a group in a restaurant, it is common for the cost to be split equally between each person in the group.